comp-bio/SWaveform/README.md

 # Open http://127.0.0.1:8888/
 ```

+You can launch the web interface based on HGDP data (large) in the same way
+by substituting the required data source into the `db:` parameter

 ## Run a search for motifs on the signal database

+We have two variants of the database built on the basis of GIAB.
+One, first `_GIAB_Ashkenazim`,
+contains found motifs.
+The second, `_GIAB_Ashkenazim_nomodel`, contains only signals and does not contain motifs.
+Using the second database, you can find motifs yourself using our instruments.

 ### 1. Download repository and database-without-motifs (_GIAB_Ashkenazim_nomodel.zip):